Nanookers/prime-pw-week-4-assignment-part-3/readme.md

   - return `true` indicating the item was added    //yes

 - Create a function called `listItems`.
 It should:    //yes
-  - loop over the items in the `basket` array     //kind of
+  - loop over the items in the `basket` array     //yes
-  - console.log each individual item on a new line    //not posting on individual lines
+  - console.log each individual item on a new line    //yes

 - Create a function called `empty`.
 It should:
-  - reset the `basket` to an empty array
+  - reset the `basket` to an empty array //yes

 > __IMPORTANT__
 > Make sure that you are writing code *in the file* to test every function that you write!